toshi0607/Go-FAQ-Japanese-Edition/original.md

 SWIG extends this capability to C++ libraries.

 You can also use `cgo` and SWIG with `Gccgo` and `gollvm`.
-Since they use a traditional API, it's also possible, with great care, to link code from these compilers directly with GCC/LLVM-compiled C or C++ programs.
+Since they use a traditional API, it’s also possible, with great care, to link code from these compilers directly with GCC/LLVM-compiled C or C++ programs.
 However, doing so safely requires an understanding of the calling conventions for all languages concerned, as well as concern for stack limits when calling C or C++